robisim74/qwik-speak/README.md

 - `useSpeakLocale()` Returns the locale in Speak context

 ### Speak config
-- `defaultLocale` The default locale
+- `defaultLocale` The default locale to use as fallback
 - `supportedLocales` Supported locales
 - `assets` An array of strings: each asset is passed to the `loadTranslation$` function to obtain data according to the language
 - `keySeparator` Separator of nested keys.
 Default is `.`